mainkoon81/ooo-Bayesian-Introduction/README.md

    - Gaussian Prior for **Gaussian likelihood + known SD**
    <img src="https://user-images.githubusercontent.com/31917400/66254604-8da0f480-e770-11e9-88d4-b5686ba7c91d.jpg"/>

    - Now we can **take advantage of having access to the full posterior distribution of the model parameter(Coefficient)**: we can either obtain a point estimator from this distribution (e.g. posterior mean, posterior median, ...) or conduct the same analysis using this estimate...now we can say **`Uncertainty`**.
    - Check the goodness of fit of the estimated model based on the predictive residuals.
 It is possible to conduct the same type of diagnose analysis of Frequentist's LM.

+   - C> To approximate the posterior, we use the technique of drawing random samples from a posterior distribution as one application of Monte Carlo methods.
+     - 1. Specify a prior `π(β)`.
+     - 2. Create a model mapping the training inputs to the training outputs.
+     - 3. Have a MCMC algorithm draw samples from the posterior distributions for the parameters.